Learn Modern Standard Arabic Basics: A Complete Beginner’s Guide

 The Arabic Alphabet and Pronunciation

-The alphabet is a perfect place to start with Modern Standard Arabic.
+For everyone who wants to learn to speak Arabic, the Arabic alphabet is a perfect place to start with Modern Standard Arabic.
 It can be an intimidating hurdle however to become familiar with a whole new script, and the fact it is written from right to left, the opposite of English, is another point.
 On top of this, letters can change depending on whether they are at the beginning, middle or end of the word.

 Let’s start from the top.
 This alphabet contains 28 letters.
 It includes some sounds that are not in English, so good to note these and study them to make sure you are confident with them:

-ʿayn
+ع - ʿayn

 Isolated: ع